4 Retirement Planning Considerations to Avoid

 Planning to work indefinitely

-Planning to work for the rest of your life, even if you love your job, is not a good or realistic idea.
+Planning to work for the rest of your life, even if you love your job, may not be a good or realistic idea.
 Even if you do not want to retire, you may be forced to take that step at some point in the future.

 Baby boomers, in particular, are more prone to report that they plan to work after age 65.
 However, the U.S. Department of Labor Statistics reports that, as of 2022, roughly one in four Americans ages 65-74 are employed.
 Additionally, only 8.2% of Americans age 75 and older are employed.